dc4eu/educational-pilot/README.md

 ## Overview

 This repository provides comprehensive documentation and implementation guidance for the European Educational and Professional Qualifications digital credentials framework.
-It encompasses sectorial rulebooks, data models, implementation toolkits, and compliance information for creating interoperable systems that respect European values of privacy, institutional autonomy, and cross-border mobility.
+It encompasses sectorial rulebooks, sectorial EAA catalogues, data models, implementation toolkits, and compliance information for creating interoperable systems that respect European values of privacy, institutional autonomy, and cross-border mobility for students and professionals.

 ## Repository Structure